-So, let our lawyers for a U-Haul truck accident deal with the insurers and figure out this situation for you.
-We’ll leave no stone unturned searching for all possible sources of insurance coverage.
-You deserve every dollar of compensation you’re entitled to, and we’re committed to fighting to get our clients the maximum payout for their injuries.
+So, let your lawyers for a U-Haul truck accident deal with the insurers and figure out this situation for you.
+You deserve every dollar of compensation you’re entitled to, and having an attorney on your side to identify all possible sources of insurance coverage can help you get it.

 New Jersey is a no-fault state, meaning your own auto insurer is the one who pays for your medical bills no matter who caused the crash.
 Unfortunately, this means that you personally will be on the hook for paying some of these costs.